 Any public records such as County Court Judgments (CCJs) or Insolvencies

-Searches on your file made in the last to 2 years
+Searches on your file made in the last

 As an individual consumer you have the right to obtain a copy of financial information held about you under the Data Protection Act 2018 and General Data Protection Regulation (GDPR).

 If you would like to view your information online, you can do so by visiting our partner, CheckMyFile.
 Using this facility you can view your credit information for Crediva and other UK credit reporting agencies.
 Please note, fees may apply.